 Your June bill will show the credits applied for April, as well as the full premium for June.
 The credits will be monitored monthly and you will be notified of any changes.

-For any questions and more information, please contact our group benefits managers, Mina Dingle or Denise Perry.
+For any questions and more information, please contact our group benefits managers, Mina Dingle or Kathy Cordonier.
 They will be more than happy to assist you.

 Especially with the COVID-19 pandemic, telemedicine services became the most convenient and easy access to quality healthcare when and where members need it most.